lihaooo233/code-review/README.md

 There are several parts in the diagram which are achieved by different technology.
 Some of them seems a little beyond my level.
 And I will show what I learn from the project of AgileBU project (https://github.com/ayshimz/AgileBU).
+# React application:
+The front end used create-react-app which is a useful tool of facebook.
+It is much easier to focus on code because the environment of node.js is aleardy configured.
+That is a smart choice if you want to create a react application.

 # Login system:
 The Login system used react-google-login module(https://github.com/anthonyjgrove/react-google-login).
 User could log in the system